More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty

 \section{Conclusion}

-We propose EDU-PRM, an entropy-guided sampling method for training process reward models that significantly advances mathematical reasoning.
-Our approach consistently outperforms existing baselines and, on some test sets, even matches the performance of the state-of-the-art Qwen2.5-Math-PRM.
+We propose an entropy-guided sampling method for training process reward models that significantly advances mathematical reasoning.
+Our approach consistently outperforms existing baselines and matches the performance of the sota Qwen2.5-Math-PRM with less training data.
 Moreover, EDU sampling improves token efficiency in solution generation.
 EDU-PRM demonstrates exceptional data efficiency, attaining new state-of-the-art results with minimal training data.
-By integrating pruning strategies like P-EDU sampling for rapid, cost-effective exploration, our framework provides complementary tools tailored to diverse task demands.
-Overall, EDU-PRM establishes a principled methodology for balancing accuracy, efficiency, and search depth in complex reasoning tasks, with promising avenues for future research in scaling to larger datasets, refining intermediate scoring, and developing adaptive generation strategies to extend its applicability across broader domains.
+By integrating pruning strategies like P-EDU sampling for cost-effective exploration, our framework provides complementary tools tailored to diverse task demands.
+Overall, EDU-PRM establishes a principled methodology that can balance accuracy, efficiency, and search depth in complex reasoning tasks, with promising avenues for future research in scaling to larger datasets, refining intermediate scoring, and developing adaptive generation strategies to extend its applicability across broader domains.